German upper house blocks part of government climate package | DW | 29.11.2019

 Germany's upper house of parliament on Friday blocked parts of the government's climate package aimed at reducing greenhouse gas emissions.

-Lawmakers in the Bundesrat — which represents the interests of 16 states — paved the way for most of the climate package to enter into force but unanimously voted to send parts of it related to taxes and subsidies to a mediation committee between the upper house and lower house, or Bundestag.
+Lawmakers in the Bundesrat — which represents the governments of Germany's 16 federal states — paved the way for most of the climate package to enter into force but unanimously voted to send parts of it related to taxes and subsidies to a mediation committee between the upper house and lower house, or Bundestag.

-The dispute largely centers cost sharing between the federal and state governments.
+The dispute largely centers on cost sharing between the federal and state governments.

 more to come...